dialpad/dialtone-legacy/docs/components/modal.md

 - Limit the number of interactions in a modal.
 Remove anything that does not support the task.
 - Avoid multiple steps that require navigation within the modal dialog.
 - Avoid complex decision making that requires additional sources of information unavailable in the modal.
-- User clear header and action labels.
+- Use clear header and action labels.
 Label links and buttons with a verb that avoids ambiguity and clearly indicates what happens when it’s selected.
 The primary action’s label should complement the modal title.
 - Avoid lengthy contents that require scrolling.

 ## Accessibility